TCFD

 Physical Risks

-Physical risks of high importance Details Main mitigation plans
+Physical risks of high importance Details Impact Time of

-Decrease in manufacturing efficiency and manufacturing volumes due to extreme weather conditions ■ Increased procurement costs of raw materials
+Decrease in manufacturing efficiency and manufacturing volumes due to extreme weather conditions ■ Increased quality maintenance costs due to deteriorating water quality

-■ Increased response costs due to increased risk of infectious diseases
+■ Increased response costs due to increased risk of illness

-Supply risk due to extreme weather pattern changes ■ Increased procurement costs of raw materials ■ Diversification of procurement sources
+Raw material procurement risk due to extreme weather conditions ■ Increase in procurement costs of agricultural produce and other raw materials Medium Short・Mid ■ Diversification of procurement sources

-■ Collaboration with suppliers (e.g., development of agricultural methods, TBC)
+■ Collaboration with suppliers (e.g., development of agricultural methods)

 Examples of mitigation plans in action